 - 1 tablespoon butter or extra virgin olive oil

-- 1 generous cup of leftover brisket meat shredded (more if you want more of a meaty flavor)
+- 1 generous cup of leftover brisket meat, shredded

 - ½ cup shredded mozzarella cheese

-- ½ teaspoon Maldon aka finishing salt, it’s not necessary but adds a really nice finishing flavor and makes everything else “pop”
+- ½ teaspoon Maldon, (or finishing salt, it’s not necessary but adds a really nice finishing flavor and makes everything else “pop”)

 - Pre-heat oven to 450 degrees, with pizza stone centered on the top rack.